PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-11 10:28:39
+Last updated: 2024-04-11 10:29:13
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: Aye, and from what I saw of Joffrey, you are as unfit a mother as you are a ruler.  -  Kevan Lannister